ropensci/dev_guide/templates/request.md

 Our [reviewers guide] details what we look for in a package review, and includes links to example reviews.
 Our standards are detailed in our [packaging guide], and we provide a reviewer [template] for you to use.
 Please make sure you do not have a [conflict of interest](https://devguide.ropensci.org/policies.html#coi) preventing you from reviewing this package.
 If you have questions or feedback, feel free to ask me or post to the [rOpenSci forum].

+rOpenSci’s community is our best asset.
+We aim for reviews to be open, non-adversarial, and focused on improving software quality.
+Be respectful and kind!
+See our reviewers guide and [code of conduct](https://ropensci.org/code-of-conduct/) for more.

 Are you able to review?
 If you can not, suggestions for alternate reviewers are always helpful.
 If I don't hear from you within a week, I will assume you are unable to review at this time.